 Did you know that printer companies oftentimes mark a printer at a lower cost (assuming that most people will likely pick the budget printer) but the ink will cost you more money?
 Sometimes the budget printer will only have spaces for smaller, more expensive ink cartridges that run out quickly leading you to buy in more often.
 And at a higher price!
 It’s a total marketing play for them.

-I am constantly print colored pages on my printer.
+I am constantly printing colored pages on my printer.
 From printing art projects, coloring pages for my kids, scriptures lessons, and this year I even printed my kids’ valentines!
-Before I discovered this secret, it would have made me cringe to consider printing out all of this stuff!
+Before I discovered this secret of refilling my own ink cartridges, it would have made me cringe to consider printing out all of this stuff!

 But last year, I discovered a product that not many people know about.
 It does take a bit more effort on your part than just plopping in a new cartridge, but it will change your life and your budget!
 And it will take you less time to implement than a trip to the office supply store.

 Even Better Thank Ink Refill Stores

 Have you ever taken to your ink cartridges to an ink store (or Costco) where they refill your cartridges for you?
 Well, this is basically the same concept except you are refilling the cartridges at home.
 So not only does it save you a trip, but it still saves you tons of money.
 And I mean TONS!
 Even more than taking your cartridges to an ink refill store!